Alpha Diallo (basketball, born 1997): Lavrio

 On September 9, 2020, Diallo signed his first professional contract with Lavrio of the Greek Basket League.
 During the very successful 2020–2021 campaign, where the club reached the Greek Basket League finals for the first time, Diallo averaged 12.9 points, 5.4 rebounds, 2 assists, and 1.5 steals per game.

-Monaco
+AS Monaco

-On July 24, 2021, Diallo officially signed a three-year contract with Greek Basket League champions and EuroLeague mainstays Panathinaikos.
-However, on August 30, 2021, he signed with AS Monaco of the French LNB Pro A.
+On July 24, 2021, Diallo signed a three-year contract with Greek League champions and EuroLeague mainstays Panathinaikos, but never appeared in a single official game with them.
+On August 30 of the same year, he signed with AS Monaco of the French LNB Pro A.

 On May 18, 2022, he was named to the All-LNB Pro A First Team.
 Diallo helped Monaco reach the Finals of the Pro A, where they lost to LDLC ASVEL.

+On April 19, 2025, Diallo renewed his contract with Monaco for an additional three seasons.
+In the 2024–25 EuroLeague, Monaco surprisingly advanced to the final of the Final Four, becoming the first French team in 32 years to reach the European final.
+In the final, Diallo scored a team-high 19 points, however, Monaco lost to Fenerbahçe to finish as runners-up.
+Diallo was the top scorer of the final four with a combined 41 points over two games.

 National team career

 In the summer of 2019, Diallo was a part of the United States National team who competed at the Pan American Games in Peru.
 The team won bronze, defeating Dominican Republic 92–83 with 23 points and five rebounds from Diallo.
 Diallo led the team in scoring (15.0), rebounding (5.6) and steals (1.6) per game.

+Later, Diallo switched to play for the Guinea national team.
+He represented them at the FIBA AfroBasket 2025, where he averaged 23.8 points per game.